 A platform dangling over the void of darkness or a claustrophobic enclosure of terror raised and lowered in a vertical shaft of doom and death to transport and create fear in people or freight.

-It all started one Saturday about two years ago.
-I was working the weekend due to deadline time (and surfing the net) and I was the last person in the building.
+It all started one Saturday evening a few years ago.
+I was working late, during my free time, trying to complete my work in time for a deadline.
+I was the last person in the building.
 Around 10pm I finally decided it was time to go home, shut off my computer and got in the lift to go from the fourth floor to the ground floor… if only I had taken the stairs.

 Then, as I started to calm down, came the moment that every man who grew up watching 80s TV dreams of… MacGyver time.
 Also known as ‘The bit at the end of the A-Team where they made something cool’.
 So I found myself thinking, “What would MacGyver do?”
 I took stock of my inventory.